miguelmota/golang-for-nodejs-developers/README.md

 ### Classes
 ---

-Examples of classes, constructors, instantiation, and "this" keyword
+Examples of classes, constructors, instantiation, and "this" keyword.

 #### Node.js